-If you lose Medi-Cal eligibility but can be expected to regain it within 3 month(s), then you are still eligible for membership in our plan (Chapter 4, Section D tells you about coverage and cost-sharing during a period of deemed continued eligibility).
-Then you are still eligible for our plan.
+If you lose Medi-Cal eligibility but can be expected to regain it within 3 month(s), then you are still eligible for membership in our plan.

 Call Member Services for more information.

 F. What to expect when you first join our health plan